alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 |--------------------|---------------|------------|
 | `android:pathData` | `<clip-path>` | `string`   |

 Similar to above, a clip path's region can be morphed by animating the differences in drawing commands specified by the `android:pathData` attribute.
-You'll get a better idea of how these animations work by enabling the "show clip paths" checkbox below.
+You'll get a better idea of how these animations work by enabling the 'show clip paths' checkbox below.
 In each example, the red overlay mask represents the bounds of the currently active `<clip-path>`, dictating the portions of a sibling `<path>` that is allowed to be drawn.
 This technique makes clip paths great for animating "fill-in effects", as seen in the hourglass and heart-break animations below.

 {% include posts/2016/11/29/includes9_clipping_paths_animated_svgs.html %}